Training and Development

 Subspecialty Fellowship Years

-Scholars join traditional subspecialty fellows in the Department of Internal Medicine to complete the ACGME required subspecialty training requirements.
+Basic/Translational research fellows join traditional subspecialty fellows in the Department of Internal Medicine to complete the ACGME required subspecialty training requirements.
 Subspecialty training is one to three years depending upon the program that is selected.
 ACGME accredited subspecialty fellowship programs are available in the divisions of Cardiology, Digestive Diseases, Endocrinology, Hematology/Oncology, Immunology/Allergy/Rheumatology, Infectious Diseases, Nephrology, and Pulmonary/Critical Care.

 For additional information please visit the Department of Internal Medicine Fellowship website.

-UC’s Research Scholars Fellowship teaches physicians the essential skills to build a solid foundation for a successful academic research career.
+UC’s Basic/Translational Research Fellowship teaches physicians the essential skills to build a solid foundation for a successful academic research career.
 Qualified, dedicated mentors that are invested in the success of our scholars are available in all subspecialties within the DOIM.

-To nurture research success, scholars spend an additional year of fellowship focused on developing their research skills.
+To nurture research success, fellows spend an additional year of fellowship focused on developing their research skills.
 This will include not only access to a qualified mentor and their laboratory, but also protected research time, access to several funding mechanisms, and opportunities for formal study within UC and the Center for Clinical & Translational Science & Training (CCTST).
 Scholars will receive a Certificate in Clinical and Translational Research upon completion of the required courses.
 For additional information, please visit the Clinical & Translational Research Training website.